If you live in on or near bushland, you are at risk from a bushfire and developing a bushfire survival plan is critical.

 Practice your plan regularly and review it every year.

 For further information on how to prepare for and survive the bushfire season download a copy of Prepare.
 Act.
 Survive.
-(PDF - 2.9 MB)
+(PDF)

 Templates and checklists to help you develop your own bushfire survival plan.